Elish-Ab/Elish-Ab/README.md

 # Hi there! 👋 I'm Elisha Abriham

 Welcome to my GitHub repository!
-I'm a backend developer with a passion for building innovative projects using various technologies.
+I'm a software developer with a passion for building innovative projects using various technologies.
 Here are some of the projects I've worked on :

 ![photo_2022-07-08_23-30-14-removebg-preview](https://github.com/user-attachments/assets/57f4aa08-679c-4b75-8adb-eeca635cbad5)